MarkoLewis-Projects/Sign_language_detection/README.md

 Detection algorithm for sign langauge

 ## Intro:
 Deafness and sign language are the largest and hardest to overcome language barriers in the modern world.
-In most cases it isn't feasible to "learn" or even attempt to bridge this gap through self-study.
+In this case it isn't feasible to "learn" or even attempt to bridge this gap through self-study.
 Here we aim to aid in crossing this gap through the creation of a lightweight and truely robust ASL(American Sign-Language) detection model that could take a live feed from a user's camera and translate word and alphabet level sign in real-time to english.
 The realisation of such a project would surely aid in day to day life in order to connect more people together through seemless conversation.

 The repository itself contains 3 main folders: